L

 loin cloth n̓ɬəqʷíʔpustn̓

-lay in the bath tub / s/he was in the bathtub. n̓ɬəq̓ʷtitkʷ
+lay in the bath tub / lay in the bath tub, lay in water n̓ɬəq̓ʷtitkʷ

-lay in something / lay / lay in something, he was lying there n̓ɬəq̓ʷut
+lay in something / lay in something, lay, be in bed n̓ɬəq̓ʷut

 loop something over the shoulder n̓ɬəxʷpax̌n̓t